“I’ve finished my assessment and I believe your child has Bipolar Disorder. We’ll need to get them started on medication right away.”

 Bipolar Disorder is also known as manic depression.
 A mood disorder, bipolar is common, with nearly 3 million cases in the U.S. per year.
 Characterized by extreme shifts in mood, energy, and functioning, people experience alternating episodes of mania (severe highs), depression (severe lows), and mixed states which contain elements of both high and low experiences.

 These episodes may last for days, weeks, or even months, and are often separated by periods of fairly normal moods.
 A chronic condition with recurring episodes, bipolar often begins in adolescence or early adulthood.
 If your child has been diagnosed, remember this does NOT mean they’re sentenced to a life of misery.
-Good treatment is available from many professionals who are continually improving their understanding of this mental health issue.
+Good treatment is available from professionals who are continually improving their understanding of this mental health issue.

 Symptoms:

 Manic phase – Hyperactivity, anger, impaired judgement, increased spending or sex drive, aggressive behavior, grandiose notions, delusions, and exaggerated feelings of productivity and self-confidence.
 Loss of control, disorganization, extreme irritability, and eventual inability to function can occur.
-Manic “highs” are often described as one’s best feeling ever, so people rarely seek treatment during this time.
+Manic “highs” are often described as one’s best feeling ever, therefore people rarely seek treatment during this time.

 Depressive phase – Loss of capacity for pleasure, profound sadness, irritability, sleep changes (insomnia), decreased appetite and concentration, low self-esteem, and thoughts of suicide.